JoudAwad97/JoudAwad97/README.md

 With over 3 years of experience in desktop development, I have honed my skills in Electron JS to build high-quality and responsive applications.
 I am passionate about learning and keeping up with new technologies, which has helped me deliver efficient and reliable solutions to my clients.

 ## 🌱 I’m currently learning:
-- Advance System Design and architecture
+- Advanced System Design and architecture
-- Advance Algorithms and DataStructure
+- Advanced algorithms and DataStructure
 - Advance Database Topics
 - Advance Kubernetes